agrojason-project/Microcontrollers/README.md

 First of all, the greenhouse has on one side the fans which push air out of the greenhouse.
 As a result of this, the air enters from the opposite side of the greenhouse, where the wet pad that we described shortly above, exists.
-Due to the fact that the pad is wet , the air entering into the greenhouse is cool.
+Due to the fact that the pad is wet, the air entering into the greenhouse is cool.
 This leads to a decrease of temperature into the greenhouse and therefore our goal for implementing an efficient cooling system is achieved.